brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 - Oh no, what happened to our nice graph? :(
 - One team is using stash, which is fine as they hook into Jenkins.
 - One team uses Gitlab, again fine as they upload to Nexus.
-- One team is deploying to AWS, another to Bare Metal all fine.
+- One team is deploying to AWS, another to Bare Metal all fine as Spinnaker supports these targets.
 - And in our case of Spinnaker, we can even have a unified UI that visualizes all of these different build pipelines.
 - Instead of a complex black box, we have simple rules that allow for complex